lukasturcani/stk/docs/source/basic_ea_example.rst

 bonds to the lowest possible value across all members of the population.

-We can also compare the molecules in our initial population
+We can also compare 10 random molecules in our initial population

 .. image::

-to those in the final population
+to 10 random ones in the final population

 .. image::